-At the same time, the wider charity sector’s work on social issues helps to tackle the causes of ill-health: by improving housing, and alleviating loneliness isolation.
+At the same time, the wider charity sector’s work on social issues helps to tackle the causes of ill-health, such as by improving housing and alleviating loneliness isolation.
 This was a key argument of the Marmot review.

 This report aims to support non-health charities to better understand and use the evidence about the social factors that impact on people’s health and well-being: from housing to relationships, good food to good work.

-Based on the precedent of the Justice Data Lab, we argue that relevant government departments should adopt a data labs model to enable charities to better understand the impact of their services on people's health.
-This would allow the whole health sector learn what works, and would help to build more effective and efficient services.
+In this paper we argue that relevant government departments should adopt a data labs model to enable charities to better understand the impact of their services on people's health.

 NPC and 24 leading charities have written to the Secretary of State for Health, Jeremy Hunt MP, asking for his backing and for a Health Data Lab.
 Read more about what this means and why it would help improve the impact of services on people’s health.